Ted Whitten: 1967–70: Final years

-With the demands of coaching and playing beginning to take a toll on his ageing body, Whitten was allowed by the Footscray committee to play four games in 1970 to break Dick Reynolds' longstanding VFL record of 320 games before he retired as a player.
+With the demands of coaching and playing beginning to take a toll on his ageing body, Whitten was allowed by the Footscray committee to play four games in 1970 to break Dick Reynolds' long-standing VFL record of 320 games before he retired as a player.
 His 321st and final game was against Hawthorn at the Western Oval, a game which Footscray won by three points.

+In Whitten's last game as a player (and captain-coach), he gave a famous speech at three-quarter time at Western Oval to inspire his troops; the Round 5 game against Hawthorn in 1970 would see Footscray clinch the win by 3 points.

 He continued to coach Footscray until the end of the 1971 season.

 He coached Williamstown in the 1975 VFA season.

 Off the field

 As well as being a star player (he appeared for Victoria on 29 occasions), Whitten was a passionate promoter of the game – in particular the State of Origin competition, representing and captaining "The Big V" on many occasions.
 He was also chairman of selectors for the state team after retiring from playing football.
 He was a key promotional tool for the series, often featured promoting the Victorian team with his saying "Stick it right up 'em", and had a profound impact on the concept during his time being associated.
 A notable example of this, was before the 1983 game between Victoria and Western Australia, which was for the Australian Football Championships, a new format for the competition, in which Victoria had previously lost to South Australia, and was on verge for the first time in history of losing all of its interstate matches in a year.
 On the bus ride to the ground Whitten sternly walked down the aisle, and handed out cards which had the Victorian theme song, which hadn't been sung in at least 10 years.
 And then began to start singing the song, with the players joining in, with soon being sung with feverish enthusiasm, with it being described the players had a tone in there voice of let's get these little bastards.
 He also inspired many players during his time as a selector including Paul Roos, Danny Frawley and Jim Stynes.

-Whitten once famously said: Years ago you had to crawl over cut glass to get one (i.e. a state guernsey), He worked as a football commentator on television throughout the 1970s and as a radio commentator in the latter part of his life.
+Whitten once famously said: Years ago you had to crawl over cut glass to get one (i.e. a state guernsey).
+He worked as a football commentator on television throughout the 1970s and as a radio commentator in the latter part of his life.

 Mike Brady wrote a song about him called, "It all sounds like football to me".
 Ted Whitten is heard answering questions humorously on the song.